 Alternatively, and I don’t want to get into it much here, you can use a Self-Managed Super Fund (SMSF) to lower your tax bill as a small business to just 15%.
 Wealth Safe is not licensed with ASIC so we can’t offer advice on how to set up an SMSF.
 But just know that the option is there.

-If you want to learn how to pay less taxes as a small business, the best advice is to seek advice.
+If you want to learn how to pay less taxes as a small business, or figure out the best tax structure for your small business, the best advice is to seek advice.
 Wealth Safe can offer you a tailored solution according to your situation.
 Have a chat with us to talk about your tax structures, family trusts, companies, and even offshore residency to legally slash your tax bill.
 After all, why wouldn’t you want to keep more of your own money?

 Contact us today to learn more.